stephen-lemp/report-hub/README.md

 | **Available To**     | List of roles that this report is published to.                                                                                                                                              |
 | **Available To All** | Checkbox indicating all roles have access to this report                                                                                                                                     |

-### Report Runner Columns
+### Report Hub Columns

-*Report Runner Columns* allow you to override certain things about a report column.
+*Report Hub Columns* allow you to override certain things about a report column.

 | Field                        | Purpose                                                                       |
 | ---------------------------- | ----------------------------------------------------------------------------- |